estebansolo/python30/docs/04_map.md

 # Day 04 - Map

-Python comes with some higher order functions which can be very useful when working in a functional way.
+Python comes with some [higher order functions](https://en.wikipedia.org/wiki/Higher-order_function) which can be very useful when working in a functional way.

-In this first case we'll look at the **Map function**.
-The map function receives 2 arguments in the following order:
+In this first case we'll look at the `map` function.
+The map function receives two arguments in the following order:

 - A function
 - At least a sequence (list, tuple, iterator, etc)

 ## How does it work?

-Each of the elements of the sequence will be delivered to the function, this process is done 1 to 1 and what it will do depends on what we define in the function.
+Each of the elements of the sequence will be delivered to the function, this process is done 1 by 1 and what it will do depends on what we define in the function.

-At the end we will obtain an iterator which will contain each of the results of the calls to the function.
+At the end we will obtain a new sequence which will contain each of the results of the calls to the function.

 ```python
 def multiply(element):